janchruszcz/notky/README.md

 - Drag and drop functionality for organizing notes
 - Real-time updates using Hotwire

-## Contributing

-Contributions are welcome!
-Please follow the guidelines outlined in [CONTRIBUTING.md](link-to-contributing-file).

 ## License

 This project is licensed under the [MIT License](link-to-license-file).

-## Contact

-If you have any questions or suggestions, feel free to reach out to us at [email@example.com](mailto:email@example.com).